dash-ka/Algorithms_for_massive_datasets/README.md

 Next, we implement the Savasere, Omiecinski, and Navathe algorithm to mine frequent itemsets.
 The SON algorithm lends itself well to a parallel-computing environment, thus allowing us to exploit Map Reduce framework for processing large-scale data.
-The report explaining the details about implementation and results is attached in the pdf file.
+All the details concerning implementation and results are covered in the report attached as pdf file within the repository.
 The notebook with code is available at
 <a href="https://colab.research.google.com/github/dash-ka/Algorithms_for_massive_datasets/blob/master/SON_frequent_itemsets.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>